FOI-Bioinformatics/flextaxd/README.md

 Remove branches, the --skip parameter was implemented for benchmarking purposes as an option to remove branches by taxid, all children of the given taxid will be excluded.

 flextaxd-create --skip "taxid,taxid2"

+# Citation
+Publication of FlexTaxD will be available soon